alekdavis/PlexBackup/README.md

 - `version`: can be used to handle future file schema changes, and
 - `strictMode`: when set to `true` every config setting that needs to be used must have the `hasValue` attribute set to `true`; if the `strictMode` element is missing or if its value is set to `false`, every config setting that gets validated by the PowerShell's `if` statement will be used.

-Make sure you use proper JSON formatting (escape characters, etc) when defining the config values (e.g. you must escape aeach backslash characters with another backslash).
+Make sure you use proper JSON formatting (escape characters, etc) when defining the config values (e.g. you must escape each backslash characters with another backslash).

 ### Logging
 Use the `Log` switch to write operation progress and informational messages to a log file.
 By default, the log file will be created in the backup folder.
 The default log file name reflects the name of the script with the `.log` extension, such as `PlexBackup.ps1.log`.
 You can specify a custom log file path via the `LogFile` argument.
 By default, PlexBackup deletes an old log file (if one already exists), but if you specify the `LogAppend` switch, it will append new log messages to the existing log file.